 06. Read a book

 Even if you have a degree, as the saying goes: ‘Education is for life’, and you never stop learning.
-So next time you have a long train journey or flight, put your phone on silent and curl up with a good book on graphic design.
+So next time you have a long train journey, put your phone on silent and curl up with a good book on graphic design.
 It will certainly be a better use of your time than snarling at trolls on Twitter or looking at food pics on Instagram.